-Print advertising is used to announce monthly the TPO Board and Committees, and hearings as required to meet regulatory requirements.
+Print advertising is used to announce critical meetings and hearings as required per regulatory requirements.

 Print Brochures

 The TPO produces brochures for plans and studies as needed.
 Newsletters are prepared annually to summarize Clean Fuels activities.
 The materials are distributed at meetings and events, and posted on the TPO website.
 The TPO also produces an annual report highlighting the previous year's major activities.
 The report is posted on the website and distributed at meetings and events.